This case study follows the Design Thinking Process. You can use the short cuts below to jump to the field of interest.

 “I’m ready to try everything new if it’s presented to me.”

-To create user persona I took following information into account:
+Next step to create the app was to create user personas.
+I took following information into account:

 1. Statistics from Statista and ProVeg Organistation

-2. Google Survey for basic information i.e. age, household size and cooking habits .
+2. Google Survey results for basic information i.e. age, household size and cooking habits .

-The results were used to form three personas.
-They helped me develop the app throughout the process and ensure I kept focused.
+The personas helped me develop the app throughout the process and keep my focus.

 Lena, The Conscious Foodie